brombal/stylix-docs/markdown/media-queries.md

 # Media queries

+Stylix provides a feature that makes it a breeze to add styles according to a pre-defined set of media queries, such as desktop/tablet/mobile breakpoints.

 While you could use the `$css` prop and nest media-specific styles under a media query selector, this will quickly become cumbersome:

 ```tsx-render